 Dr. Mozayeni: Definitely, yes.
 Not all LASIK technologies are created equal.
 It’s very important to know exactly what technology will be used specifically on you.
 In the category of technology, a second opinion is really worth it when you are told you are not a LASIK eye surgery candidate.
 It is possible that you are not a candidate because the technology the LASIK eye surgeon is using is not able to handle your specific situation.
 That is why I invested in the Wavelight FS200 and the Wavelight EX500, which address the widest range of patients and delivers optimal results for all patients.
 Better, more versatile technology offers precision and customization for each individual LASIK eye surgery procedure.

 Dr. Mozayeni: Ultimately, this decision is up to you.
 However, bait and switch tactics trick many people into thinking they’re paying less when they aren’t.
 If there is a large price difference, then it is typically an apples to oranges comparison.
 You should ask numerous qualifying questions about the technology being used, whether post-op care is included, and if “touch-ups” or enhancements carry additional costs if they become necessary after your procedure.
 It is important to consider the fact that these are your eyes – you have to decide how much they are worth.
-The saying, “you get you pay for” holds true when it comes to LASIK.
+The saying, “you get what you pay for” holds true when it comes to LASIK.

 Dr. Mozayeni: Definitely not.
 Be open and honest with the LASIK eye surgeon you have not chosen.
 Communicate back to them that you have chosen someone else and tell them why.
 It also may be one more important conversation that helps finalize your decision.
 More comfort and ability to discuss LASIK eye surgery questions openly is an important factor, because you will automatically be more comfortable throughout the process – especially on surgery day.